I recently read a Forbes article about government and the future of cloud. This line caught my attention:

 While I agree with this statement, I’m not so sure human services is as far along as other government programs.
-There are plenty of counties, and even some states, still in the process of wrapping their heads around what—if any—cloud-based technologies are right for their needs.
+Human services is recognized as a top candidate for cloud migration, but there are still plenty of counties and states still in the process of wrapping their heads around what—if any—cloud-based technologies are right for their needs.

 I know many of you still have questions and concerns about the cloud, so this post will help address them.

 - Benefits of a cloud-based, software as a service (SaaS) solution